ChristinaDNguyen/Portfolio/README.md

-Hi human!
-My name is Tina, and here you can find a brief portfolio of my academic work, seperated by subject.
+Hello there!
+I'm Tina, and here you can find a brief portfolio of my academic work, seperated by subject.
-You can find my [LinkedIn here](https://www.linkedin.com/in/cnguyen99/) and download my resume as a [PDF here](https://github.com/TorontoYYZ/Portfolio/blob/main/Resume.pdf).
-Contact me at christina.nguyen99@hotmail.com for my full portfolio.
+You can find my [LinkedIn here](https://www.linkedin.com/in/cnguyen99/) and download my current resume as a [PDF here](https://github.com/TorontoYYZ/Portfolio/blob/main/Resume.pdf).

 # 1. EDUCATION